Betty Jackson King

-Betty Jackson King (Feb 17, 1928 – June 1, 1994) was an American pianist, singer, educator, choral conductor, and composer.
+Betty Jackson King (Feb 17, 1928 – June 1, 1994) was an American pianist, singer, teacher, choral conductor, and composer.
 She was best known for her vocal works.

 Biography

-King was born in 1928 in Chicago.
+King, who was of African American heritage, was born in 1928 in Chicago.
 She first started learning music from her mother, Gertrude Jackson Taylor.
 King's father, Reverend Frederick D. Jackson a pastor at the Community Church of Woodlawn, helped expose her to church hymns and spirituals.
 Along with her mother and sister Catherine, she sang in the Jacksonian Trio.
 In 1969 when King began teaching at Wildwood High School in New Jersey, she integrated the high school's public school teaching staff.

-She was married to Vincent King and had a daughter, Rochelle.
+She was married to Vincent King, had one daughter, Rochelle King, and has two granddaughters Vincena and Joysaleen.

-King died on June 1, 1994 in Wildwood, New Jersey.
+King died on June 1, 1994, in Wildwood, New Jersey.

 Education

 Betty Jackson King studied throughout her life.
-She began at Wilson Junior College studying under Ester Goetz Gilliland.
+She began at Wilson Junior College studying under Esther Goetz Gilliland.
 She then went to the Chicago Musical College of Roosevelt University where she earned a bachelor's degree in piano and a master's degree in composition from the Chicago Musical College of Roosevelt University.
 Here she studied different aspects of music: voice with the highly respected Thelma Waide Brown, composition with Hans Tischler and Karel Jirak, and piano with Saul Dorfman.

 She also studied music at Glassboro College in New Jersey, Oakland University in Michigan, Westminster Choir College in Princeton, New Jersey, and the Peabody Conservatory in Baltimore, Maryland.

 King went on to teach at the University of Chicago Laboratory School, Roosevelt University, Dillard University, and Wildwood High School, where she received the Teaching Recognition Award from former New Jersey Governor Thomas Kean.

-She was president of the National Association of Negro Musicians from 1970-1984.
+She was president of the National Association of Negro Musicians from 1970 to 1984.

 King retired from teaching in 1989.